Dzong architecture: Modern architecture in the dzong style

 Larger modern buildings in Bhutan often use the form and many of the external characteristics of dzong architecture in their construction, although incorporating modern techniques such as a concrete frame.

 University of Texas at El Paso

 The campus architecture of the University of Texas at El Paso (UTEP) is a rare example of dzong style seen outside the Himalayas.
 Initial phases were designed by El Paso architect Henry Trost, and later phases have continued in the same style.

+In the United States, this style became known as Bhutanese Revival and Neo-Bhutanese Revival.
+The style was first introduced in America in 1917 by El Paso architect Charles Gibson using photographs from an article on Bhutan in the April 1914 issue of the National Geographic Magazine.
+Upon the suggestion of Kathleen Worrell, the wife of the dean of the State School of Mines and Metallurgy (today’s University of Texas at El Paso), Gibson’s initial designs appeared on the front page of El Paso newspapers.
+The governing board of the University of Texas System purchased the designs from Gibson and awarded them to the architectural firm of Trost & Trost.
+Henry Trost, assisted by the school’s faculty, completed the final designs of four Bhutanese Revival buildings at the school’s Paso del Norte campus.

 UNESCO tentative listing

 In 2012, the Bhutanese government listed five dzongs to its tentative list for UNESCO World Heritage Site inscription in the future.
 The five dzongs are Punakha Dzong, Wangdue Phodrang Dzong, Paro Dzong, Trongsa Dzong and Dagana Dzong.